ajmalx55/Bus_schedule/README.md

 # Bus Schedule for HackPrix Hackathon

-This repository contains the bus schedules for the HackPrix Hackathon on June 8th.
-Please find the detailed schedule and routes for each bus below.
+This repository provides the bus schedules for the HackPrix Hackathon on June 8th.
+Detailed schedules and routes for each bus are listed below.

 | Timings     | Buses | Boarding Point | Route                                                                                                        | Departure Time   |
 |----------|---------|------------------|-------------------------------------------------------------------------------------------------------------|---------|